-Our factory in Sussex takes the concentrated powdered aged black garlic extract and combines it with vitamin C and B1.
-Then, we test it again to ensure it’s always ten times more effective than standard raw garlic.
+Our factory in Sussex takes the concentrated powdered aged black garlic extract and combines it with vitamin D. Then, we test it again to ensure it’s always ten times more effective than standard raw garlic.

 How much Black Garlic should you eat per day?